perama-v/archors/README.md

 ## Requirements

-Requires knowledge of canonicality of block headers, such as through a cryptographic accumulator.
+- Requires knowledge of canonicality of block headers, such as through a cryptographic accumulator.
+- Full node connection for blocks up to 128 blocks old, or archive node connection for older blocks.